Swinburne University of Technology

 - A bachelor's degree (or higher award) in any discipline from a recognised higher education institution or equivalent.

-- The Postgraduate Qualifying Program (available to international applicants only).
+- Postgraduate Qualifying Program (available to International applicants only).

-Applicants who have additional qualifications are eligible to enter the program with Advanced Standing and may be able to complete the program in less than two years.
+Applicants with additional qualifications are eligible to enter the program with Advanced Standing and may be able to complete the program in less than two years.

 Applicants who have completed one of the following may be able to complete the program in one year of full-time study (or equivalent part-time study):